 Pollution is the introduction of harmful or poisonous substances into an environment.

-The growing human population has contributed to an improvement in living standards.
+With the growth of the human population, there has been an improvement in living standards in many areas.
 However, the demand for resources to support this larger population has also led to an increase in waste and pollution.
-There are not many environments left that are not polluted.
+Few environments remain unpolluted.

 The three different types of pollution we will look at are: